IliaLvov/RepData_PeerAssessment1/PA1_template.md

 The new mean is **1.074977\times 10^{4}**.
 The mean has faced a change of **1395.5409836**.

-The new mean is **10641**.
-The mean has faced a change of **246**.
+The new median is **10641**.
+The median has faced a change of **246**.

 ## Are there differences in activity patterns between weekdays and weekends?

 The code below plots the patterns of activity on weekdays and weekends separately so a reader can compare them.
-For that it splits the dataset with filled NAs by a new factor variable levels of which correspond to weekends and weekdays respectively.
+For that the dataset is split by a new factor variable.
+The levels of this variable represent the types of a day: either a weekday or a weekend.

 ```r